-The Folsom Library's Conference and Fischbach Seminar Rooms may be reserved by Rensselaer faculty, staff and Union-recognized student groups.
-Reservations are made by contacting the Library's Administration Office (x8300) during regular Institute business hours or by submitting the Rensselaer Libraries: Folsom Room Reservation Request form.
+The Folsom Library's Conference and Fischbach Seminar Rooms are used as meeting spaces for various committees, boards, study groups, and guest lecturers.
+These rooms may be reserved by Rensselaer faculty, staff and Union-recognized student groups.
+Classes normally scheduled through the Registrar may be allowed to use these rooms for a special occasion, but such reservations will be prioritized lower than those for other groups.
+Reservations for these rooms are subject to cancellation as a result of higher level requests.
+Reservations are made by contacting the Library's Administration Office (x8300) during regular Institute business hours or by submitting the Folsom Library Room Reservation Request form.

 Audio-visual equipment can be provided by the Library but must be specified at time of reservation to assure availability.
 Fischbach Room available equipment includes a PC with PowerPoint installed, an overhead projector, a wireless microphone, and DVD & VCR machines.
 Operation of equipment is the responsibility of the user.
 Media Operations (x8282) may be contacted for A-V services and equipment not provided by the Library.